zh-lx/code-inspector/packages/vite-plugin/README-EN.md

 <hr />

-## 📜Introduction
+## 📖 Introduction

-Click the element on the page, it will automatically open the code editor and position the cursor to the source code of the element.
+Click the element on the page, it can automatically open the code editor and position the cursor to the source code of the element.

 ![code-inspector](https://user-images.githubusercontent.com/73059627/227070438-6e40e112-6f1d-4f67-9f26-53986bff77c3.gif)

-## 🚀Install
+## 🚀 Install

 ```perl
 npm i vite-code-inspector-plugin -D